PuzzleBoss/puzzleboss-openfl-sdk/README.md

 	<haxelib name="haxe-ga" if="android" />
 	<haxelib name="actuate" if="android" />

-In your [AndroidManifest.xml](http://labe.me/en/blog/posts/2013-06-28-OpenFL-AndroidManifest.xml-and-greater-Android-SDK-version.html#.Uovh58SfhKc) you need to include these permissions:
+2. In your [AndroidManifest.xml](http://labe.me/en/blog/posts/2013-06-28-OpenFL-AndroidManifest.xml-and-greater-Android-SDK-version.html#.Uovh58SfhKc) you need to include these permissions:

 	<uses-permission android:name="android.permission.INTERNET" />
 	<uses-permission android:name="android.permission.STORAGE" />
 	<uses-permission android:name="android.permission.ACCESS_NETWORK_STATE" />
 	<uses-permission android:name="android.permission.WRITE_EXTERNAL_STORAGE" />

-You also need to enter your game information in the Settings.hx file, this information is used in the analytics requests.
+3. Enter your game information in the Settings.hx file, this information is used in the analytics requests.

-You also need to create a 'share' image for your game when it is shared on eg Pinterest.
+4. Create a 'share' image for your game when it is shared on eg Pinterest and upload it somewhere

-You also need to `Images.initialize();` and `Analytics.initialize();` to get things ready.
+5. Initialize some stuff:

+	CrossPromotion.intialize(); // if you use it
+	Images.initialize();
+	Analytics.initialize();

 ## Analytics
 You will need to install "haxe-ga" which is Google Analytics via `haxelib install haxe-ga`.
 To log